pyside/pyside2-setup/sources/pyside2/doc/gettingstarted-linux.rst

 Creating a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``virtualenv`` allows you to create a local, user-writeable copy of a python environment into
+The ``venv`` module allows you to create a local, user-writeable copy of a python environment into
 which arbitrary modules can be installed and which can be removed after use::

-    virtualenv testenv
+    python -m venv testenv
     source testenv/bin/activate
-    pip install sphinx  # optional: documentation
-    pip install numpy PyOpenGL  # optional: for examples
+    pip install -r requirements.txt  # General dependencies, documentation, and examples.

 will create and use a new virtual environment, which is indicated by the command prompt changing.